20 Programming in Origin

 There, you will find information on creating and using X-Functions, a language reference, and tutorials.

 Automation Server.
-Client applications such as National Instruments™ LabVIEW™, Microsoft Excel, or custom VB/VC/C# applications can exchange data with Origin, and can also send commands to be executed within Origin.
+Client applications such as National Instruments™ LabVIEW™, Microsoft Excel, Python, or custom VB/VC/C# applications can exchange data with Origin, and can also send commands to be executed within Origin.

 Origin can be used as an